nathanganFR/Nathan_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PvOY1IqD8Ro?si=JoSWD1lWNHYyDWAn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Description
-my final milestone for this project is design an app on the phone that is able to complete the task include pair with bluetooth and replace the job of joysticks.
-The app I designed include a lot of different buttons that have the name accroding to its' function such as "up" "down" "left" "open"... when those buttons was touched on the phone, a specific signal like 7, 8, 9, 10 was send to the robotic arm, the arm will complete the motion accroding to the information recieved from my phone.
+My final milestone for this project is to design an app on the phone that can complete tasks, including pairing with Bluetooth and replacing the job of joysticks.
+The app I designed includes many buttons, each labeled according to its function, such as "up," "down," "left," "open," etc. When these buttons are pressed on the phone, a specific signal (like 7, 8, 9, 10) is sent to the robotic arm, and the arm will perform the corresponding action based on the information received from my phone.

 ### Challenges
 There were many challenges during this process.
-I try to pair the bluetooth with my phone, however, wrong wiring cause the bluetooth reciver gets into a wrong mode.
-Which is AT mode.
-Because of this, the phone is unable to  connect to the bluetooth reciver wich made it inpossiable to make reliable communication between phone and the robotic arm.
-To solve this, I serch a lot of instructions about the bluetooth reciver with orders like what to do to switch the mode back into data mode, how to pair them etc...
+I tried to pair the Bluetooth with my phone, but incorrect wiring caused the Bluetooth receiver to enter the wrong mode—AT mode.
+Because of this, the phone was unable to connect to the Bluetooth receiver, making it impossible to establish reliable communication between the phone and the robotic arm.
+To solve this, I searched through many instructions about the Bluetooth receiver, including how to switch it back into data mode, how to pair it, and other troubleshooting steps.

 ### Next Steps
 My next steps are to bringstrom and start working on my modifications.